PEPPERMINT OIL – BENEFITS, USES & VARIETIES

 The main chemical constituents of Peppermint essential oil are Menthol, Menthone, and 1,8-Cineole, Menthyl acetate and Isovalerate, Pinene, Limonene and other constituents.
 The most active of these components are Menthol and Menthone.
 Menthol is known to be analgesic and is thus beneficial for reducing pain such as headaches, muscle aches, and inflammation.
 Menthone is known to be analgesic as well, but it is also believed to show antiseptic activity.
 Its invigorating properties lend the oil its energizing effects.

-Used medicinally, Peppermint essential oil has been found to eliminate harmful bacteria, relieve muscle spasms and flatulence, disinfect and soothe inflamed skin, and to release muscle tension when used in a massage.
+Peppermint Essential Oil’s medicinal benefits include its potential to eliminate harmful bacteria, relieve muscle spasms and flatulence, disinfect and soothe inflamed skin, and to release muscle tension when used in a massage.
 When diluted with a carrier oil and rubbed into the feet, it can work as a natural effective fever reducer.

 Used cosmetically or topically in general, Peppermint acts as an astringent that closes pores and tightens the skin.
 It's cooling and warming sensations make it an effective anesthetic that leaves the skin numb to pain and calms redness and inflammation.
 It has traditionally been used as a cooling chest rub to relieve congestion, and when diluted with a carrier oil such as coconut, it can promote the safe and healthy renewal of skin, thus offering relief from skin irritations such as sunburn.
 In shampoos, it can stimulate the scalp while also removing dandruff.